-Within cybersecurity, the framework forms the link between the three security goals of confidentiality, integrity and availability.
-It contains an extremely efficient procedure for developing sets of rules for each subarea of the C-I-A triangle and makes use of smart visualizations to define user-centric and data-centric approaches.
-For building a comprehensive data security solution, it serves to define the interfaces between the solution components.
+Within cyber security, the HKM framework forms the link between the three security objectives of confidentiality, integrity and availability and the areas of compliance, risk and governance that build on them.
+It contains an extremely efficient procedure for developing sets of rules for each sub-area of the C-I-A triangle and uses smart visualisations to define user-centric and data-centric approaches.
+For the development of a comprehensive data security solution, it serves to define the interfaces between the solution components.

 In this way, systems for DLP (Data Leakage Prevention), EIM (Enterprise Integrity Management) as the components used in a classic data center for the permanent availability of the IT infrastructure and services, such as SIEM (Security Information and Event Management), IDS (Intrusion Detection System), MCD (Malicious Code Detection), etc. are united.